 …an exciting time begins for most couples.
 We are happy to accompany you as a competent professional partner on this magnificent journey towards becoming a parent.
 Prior to your pregnancy, we also gladly provide you with any information you might need or answer questions you might have.
 Come meet our staff in a pleasant and relaxed atmosphere!

 NINE MONTHS FULL OF INTENSE AND EXCITING MOMENTS…

 Examination and advice during pregnancy, initially at approx. 4-week intervals and later, depending on the course of the pregnancy, at 2-week intervals.
 In addition to the comprehensive anamnesis within the initial examination, the vagina and uterus are examined.

-In addition to the typical, regularly occurring examinations at the preventive appointments such as blood pressure measurement, urine examination, weight control, exclusion of chlamydia infection, determination of hemoglobin – iron value and blood tests, the blood group and the Rhesus factor are determined at the beginning of pregnancy.
-In addition, an antibody search test will be carried out, whereby blood group incompatibility between you and your child can be detected at an early stage.
-This test is repeated between the 24th and 27th week of pregnancy.
+In addition to the typical, regularly occurring examinations at the preventive appointments such as blood pressure measurement, urine examination, weight control, exclusion of chlamydia infection, determination of hemoglobin – iron value, as well as blood tests, the blood group and the Rhesus factor are determined at the beginning of pregnancy.
+In addition, an antibody search test is carried out, whereby blood group incompatibility between you and your child can be detected at an early stage.
+This test is repeated between 24 and 27 weeks’ gestation.

 After the end of the 32nd week of pregnancy, another blood test is carried out, which can reveal any existing infections with the hepatitis B virus, since such an infection during birth could lead to your child being infected.